 - Pie crust, store-bought

-- Pour mixture into prepared pie pan (with crust) and bake at 400 degrees for 15 minutes.
-Then lower the oven temperature to 350 and bake for 45 minutes, or until the pie has swollen up and is firm in the middle on top.
+- Pour mixture into prepared pie pan (with crust) and bake at 400˚F for 15 minutes.
+Then lower the oven temperature to 350˚F and bake for 45 minutes, or until the pie has swollen up and is firm in the middle on top.

 Notes and Substitutions

 Many of the ingredients can be swapped out for other ingredients to satisfy taste.
 The milk I used was homogenized, but you could also use concentrated milk to make for a much thicker pie filling or 2% if you prefer less fat.
 Salt, of course, is optional.
-I never made the recipe without eggs, but I am sure a substitute can be found, and then of course the sugar can be swapped out for honey as well.
+I never made the recipe without eggs, but I am sure a substitute can be found, and then, of course, the sugar can be swapped out for honey.

-I make my own pie crust, but you can use store-bought crust if you wish to skip the crust creation process.
-Making your own pie crust usually only takes about 10 minutes or so, and the added feeling of 'homemade' is worth the effort, so I made make my own usually.
+I make my own pie crust, but you can use store-bought crust if you wish to skip the crust-creation process.
+Making your own pie crust usually only takes about 10 minutes or so, and the added feeling of 'homemade' is worth the effort, so I usually make my own.